Auto Deploy rule management UI in vSphere Client is inaccessible with "Server has wrong SHA1 thumbprint"

 Cause

-This can happen when the vCenter machine SSL certificate was recently replaced, but Auto Deploy (RBD) still uses the old certificate thumbprint.
+This can happen when the vCenter machine SSL certificate was recently replaced, but Auto Deploy ( vmware-rbd-watchdog) still uses the old certificate thumbprint.

 Resolution

-Before applying the steps below, please ensure to have a recent backup or offline snapshot of the vCenter Server Appliance.
-In case vCenter Server Appliance (VCSA) is in an Enhanced Linked Mode (ELM) replication configuration with other VCSAs, you need to take offline snapshots for all ELM nodes.
+Before proceeding with these steps, ensure a current backup or snapshot of the vCenter Server is established.
+If the vCenter Server is part of an Enhanced Linked Mode (ELM) configuration, it is imperative to capture offline snapshots of all associated ELM nodes."

 To solve the issue, apply the following steps:

-1. Open an SSH connection to the VCSA and login with root
+1. Open an SSH connection to the VC and login with root

 2. Run sqlite3 against the Auto Deploy database: